 I imagined them absorbing the hate-filled words and standing tall.
 Heads held high.

-I watched and listened in disbelief.
-This thought occured to me…
+As I watched and listened in disbelief, this thought occured to me…

 Our soldiers — active duty, National Guard, Secret Service — put the protection of our country and its people ahead of themselves every day.
 Most law enforcement officers do as well.